Scaling limits via excursion theory: Interplay between Crump-Mode-Jagers branching processes and processor-sharing

-Set $\rho:=\lambda\E(S)$ the load and assume $\rho<1$ (subcritical case).
-Let $S^*$ be the random variable with density $\P(S \geq \cdot \,) / \E(S)$ with respect to Lebesgue measure.
-It is sometimes called the forward recurrence time of $S$ and has mean $\E(S^*) = \E(S^2) / (2\E(S))$.
+Set $\rho:=\lambda\E(S)$ the load, and assume $\rho<1$ (subcritical case).
+Let $S^*$ be the random variable with density $\P(S \geq\cdot ) / \E(S)$ with respect to Lebesgue measure.
+It is sometimes called the forward recurrence time of $S$ and has mean $\E(S^*) = \E(S^2) / (2\E (S))$.
 The assumption $\rho< 1$ is equivalent to assuming that the Markov process describing the PS queue has a unique invariant distribution $\nu^*$ on $\Scal$.
-In that case, the invariant distribution is characterized by a geometrically distributed number of customers with parameter $\rho$, and i.i.d.\ residual service times with common distribution~$S^*$, see, e.g., Robert~\cite[Proposition~$7.13$]{Robert03:0}.
+In that case, the invariant distribution is characterized by a geometrically distributed number of customers with parameter $\rho$ and i.i.d. residual service times with common distribution~$S^*$; see, for example, Robert~\cite{Robert030}, Proposition~$7.13$.

-\subsection{Connection between PS Queues, CMJ Processes and L\'evy processes}
+\subsection{Connection between PS queues, CMJ processes and L\'evy processes}

-In the following statement, $q$ is the above PS queue and $\P^\chi$ is its law started at $\chi \in \Scal$.
-The following result is known since at least Kitayev and Yashkov~\cite{Kitayev79:0}, see also Chapter~$7.3$ in Robert~\cite{Robert03:0}.
+In the following statement, $q$ is the above PS queue, and $\P^\chi$ is its law started at $\chi\in\Scal$.
+The following result is known since at least Kitayev and Yashkov~\cite{Kitayev790}; see also Chapter~$7.3$ in Robert~\cite{Robert030}.

-\begin{theorem} [Connection between PS Queues and CMJ Processes] Let $\chi = (\chi_i, 1 \leq i \leq k) \in \Scal$.
-The process $\Lcal^{-1}(q)$ under $\P^\chi$ is a CMJ process starting with $k$ ancestors, with birth rate $\lambda$ and life length distribution $S$, except for the ancestors who have deterministic life lengths given by~$\chi$. \end{theorem}
+\begin{theorem}[(Connection between PS queues and CMJ processes)] Let $\chi= (\chi_i, 1 \leq i \leq k) \in\Scal$.
+The process $\Lcal ^{-1}(q)$ under $\P^\chi$ is a CMJ process starting with~$k$ ancestors, with birth rate $\lambda$ and life length distribution $S$, except for the ancestors who have deterministic life lengths given by~$\chi$. \end{theorem}

 Thus we can see $\sigma q$ as the time change of a CMJ process, since $\sigma q = \Lcal(z)$ with $z = \Lcal^{-1}(q)$ which by the above is a CMJ process.
 Further, since $0$ is a regeneration point of $q$, every excursion of $q$ away from $0$ can be seen as the time change of a CMJ process started with one individual with life length distributed as $S$.